A 7 Step Approach to Getting Back to Business

 Step 3: Will you test employees prior to letting them return?

 This is a hard one to do.
 Testing specifically for COVID-19 isn’t an option.
 Will you have each employee take their temperature before returning?
 How will you monitor other symptoms of illnesses?
 Will managers and supervisors have authority to send apparently ill employees’ home?
 If so, how do you handle their pay for the day and when can they return?
 While you may have some verbiage in your employee manual, this is a new reality to sickness and contagious spread of disease.
-You need to have a written and communicated plan for your employees before they return so they know the rules of engagement.
+With the help of a business plan writer, you need to create a written and communicated plan for your employees before they return so they know the rules of engagement.
+People can check out utilitysavingexpert.com for the best advice on business and business insurance.

 Step 4: How will you handle visitors to your office, store, or location?